The Church of Jesus Christ of Latter-day Saints in Scotland: 1950s to present

-Beginning in the 1950s emigration to the United States began to be discouraged and local congregations began to proliferate.
+Beginning in the 1950s, emigration to the United States began to be discouraged and local congregations began to proliferate.
 The members in Scotland were in the British Mission until it was split in 1960; they then became part of the North British Mission.
 The following year the Scottish-Irish Mission was formed, which was later divided.
 The first stake was formed in Glasgow in 1962, and 13 years later the second stake was established in Dundee.
 The Scottish mission has since been merged back in with the Irish one.

-Today, church members in Scotland participate in all church auxiliary programs including seminary and institute, and many of the young LDS men and women serve missions for the church.
+Today, church members in Scotland participate in all church organizations and programs, including seminary and institute, and many of the young men and women serve missions for the church.